ModernRonin/MessagePack.Attributeless/README.md

 ## Limitations
+Compared to MessagePack out-of-the-box, Attributeless introduces a few limitations.
+These limitations are by design and reflect a tradeoff of both lower development and runtime complexity for not supporting certain edge cases:

+* Serializable types all must be default-constructable and public
+* Serializable properties must be public and writeable
+* indexer properties are not serialized or deserialized

 ## License
 The [license](./LICENSE) is [Creative Commons BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).
 In essence this means you are free to use and distribute and change this tool however you see fit, as long as you provide a link to the license